 Enamel erosion can cause symptoms like tooth stains and sensitivity.
 Tooth enamel can’t be regrown.
 But you can prevent erosion from getting worse with dental treatment and by taking care of your teeth.

 Symptoms of tooth enamel erosion can vary.
 They often include:

 - increased sensitivity to taste, textures, and temperature

 - cracks and chips

 - indentations known as cups on the surface of your teeth

-Over time, enamel erosion can lead to complications like:
+Over time, enamel erosion can lead to complications, such as:

 One of the main causes of enamel erosion are acids found in the foods and liquids you consume.
 Saliva constantly neutralizes acid in your mouth to protect your teeth.
-But if you eat too much acidic food and drink and don’t properly brush your teeth, the outer layer of enamel will degrade over time.
+But if you consume too much acidic food and drink, and don’t properly brush your teeth, the outer layer of enamel will degrade over time.

 Enamel erosion can be caused by what you eat, particularly:

 - sugary foods, such as ice cream, syrups, and caramel